Adoption

 Adoption outside of the family

-The person applying to adopt must be at least 25 years old and must be at least 20 years older than the child, except in special cases.
+The person applying to adopt must be at least 25 years old and must be at least 20 years older than the child, except in special circumstances.

 A sole male applicant won’t be able to adopt a female child unless the person applying is the child’s father or there are special circumstances.